adshares/adpay/docs/source/testing.rst

     ``pipenv install --dev``

-You might neeed to set PYTHONPATH.
+You might need to set PYTHONPATH.
 If you're in the checkout directory, you can:

     ``export PYTHONPATH=`pwd```